 If you’re not familiar, the concept is something like this: vulnerability scanners determine that PC42 in the CritStuff system has a nasty problem, but you can’t patch it for reasons.
-So instead, software magically figures out that exploiting this vulnerability requires access to port 80, and tells the nearest firewalls to drop anything headed to PC42’s port 80.
+So instead, software magically figures out that exploiting this vulnerability requires access to port 80, and acts to block anything headed to PC42’s port 80.

 I’m down on two concepts here: the first is high risk automation.
 I have scars from network admission control.
 I’ve seen SEC filings delayed because of a properly quarantined laptop, never mind the attack ships on fire off the shoulder of Orion.
 Blindly implemented policy has high risk, and some knowledge of context is needed to make a proper risk-reward calculation.
 People aren’t perfect, but they’re better at this than software is.

 The second concept I don’t trust is a requirement for pre-learning.
 Anything that requires the customer to learn in great detail how their systems work and what the dependencies are before they can safely act has put too much burden on the customer.
 Anyone remember host-based intrusion prevention systems?
 How about application virtualization?
 The environments that are simple enough to manage this way do not have sufficient resources attached to support a software vendor.
 Said differently, this approach has failed to find market traction enough times that it is now available as free open source.

 One is supposed to argue that the virtual patching tool, like learning mode IPS before it, is able to save the customer the trouble of learning... except using those automatic tools just leads to learning about the dependency by accident instead, and therefore is still a market fail.